quantiply/rico/docs/common_tasks/es-push.md

 ### Samza Options

 This task expects the byte serde to be set for all keys and messages read from Kafka.
-See the example configuration below for the required values of `systems.es.index.request.factory`.
+See the example configuration below for the required value of `systems.es.index.request.factory`.

 For more details on the Elasticsearch system producer config, it's available [here](https://github.com/apache/samza/blob/master/docs/learn/documentation/versioned/jobs/configuration-table.html#L666-L712) until Samza 0.10 is released.